digital-asset/daml/docs/source/daml/intro/8_Upgrading.rst

 An ``Asset`` in version N depends only on its own package, not on anything that came before.

 The second measure has to do with keeping it easy to distinguish versions and avoid name collisions.
 As described above, we can always distinguish an ``Asset`` from version 1 from an ``Asset`` from version 2 by looking at the module.
-If we used the same module names, we would have to mitigate module name collisions as described in :ref:`module_collisions`, and use the package hash to distinguish verisons on the Ledger API.
+If we used the same module names, we would have to mitigate module name collisions as described in :ref:`module_collisions`, and use the package hash to distinguish versions on the Ledger API.
 It's easily possible, but less comfortable during development.

 Anatomy of an Upgrade
 ---------------------